hardisj/erinsaudiocorner/content/english/Electronics/MiniDSP_CDSP_8x12_with_DiracLive.md

 If you like what you see here and want to help me keep it going, there’s a Paypal Contribute button at the bottom of each page.
 Just provide what you can.
 Every little bit is truly appreciated.

+You can also join my Facebook and YouTube pages via the links at the bottom of the page if you'd like to follow along with updates.

 <br>Thanks!</b>

 ![stitchfrog](https://media3.giphy.com/media/SV3EYtt2tOBUs/source.gif)